the media about environmental

 Despite the simplistic result, the readers/viewers will tend to think that they have been fully informed on the issue.
 This is especially the case with video and television, which are such powerful media that makes people feel they’ve “seen it with their own eyes.”
 It is easy to manipulate an audience because of that.

 It is revealing to read people’s comments on media websites — how they make judgments based on what is really very limited information.
 One example was an article about people who were electrically sensitive.
 The article mentioned riding in a car owned by a sensitive person.
 A commenter thought that was proof people with EHS were faking it, since cars radiate EMF.
-I had told the journalist about the various low-EMF vehicles, but she didn’t mention it in her article.
+The journalist was told about the various low-EMF vehicles, but she didn’t mention it in her article.
 It was probably too technical.

 If at all possible, talk to the journalist before you agree to an interview.
 You have the right not to agree to be interviewed.
 Even if you’ve already said “yes” you can still change your mind once you learn more.
 You are not obligated.